worldbank/repkit/src/vignettes/ado-management-with-repado.md

 In most other programming languages, there are version-controlled archives for community-contributed commands (or libraries).
-For R, there is CRAN, and for Python, there are tools like `pip` and `conda`.
+For R, there is CRAN, and for Python, there are archives like `pip` and `conda`.
 Tools for these archives make older versions of commands available, and in these languages, these tools can be used to specify the required commands and their exact versions when reproducing a project.